Ranger helps hiker injured on Adirondack high peak

 KEENE, N.Y.
-(NEWS10) – Last week, an Adirondack Forest Ranger responded to a report of an injured hiker near the summit of a mountain near Lake Placid.
-On Wednesday, Aug.
-31, Ranger Lewis of the DEC Forest Ranger Service responded to a call at Giant Mountain, one of the 46 Adirondack High Peaks.
+(NEWS10) – An Adirondack Forest Ranger helped an injured hiker make it down from the summit of a mountain near Lake Placid.

-The call reported an injured hiker near the mountain’s summit.
-The hiker, a 42-year-old from New York City, suffered an ankle injury near the mountain summit.
-Ranger Lewis came into contact with the victim’s husband by phone, and the husband reported having wrapped the victim’s injured ankle.
-Despite pain from the injury, the couple began to make their way down the 7.4-mile trail.
+The hiker, a 42-year-old woman from New York City, suffered an ankle injury at Giant Mountain, one of the 46 Adirondack High Peaks, on August 25.
+Rangers said they spoke by phone with the victim’s husband. who said he had wrapped the injured ankle.

 Giant Mountain is a 4,627-foot peak, and the 12th-highest Adirondack High Peak.
 Located near Lake Placid, its summit trail reaches 7.4 miles in each direction.